Azure/bicep-registry-modules/avm/res/service-bus/namespace/disaster-recovery-config/README.md

 | [`name`](#parameter-name) | string | The name of the disaster recovery config. |
 | [`partnerNamespaceResourceID`](#parameter-partnernamespaceresourceid) | string | Resource ID of the Primary/Secondary event hub namespace name, which is part of GEO DR pairing. |

+### Parameter: `namespaceName`

+The name of the parent Service Bus Namespace for the Service Bus Queue.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `alternateName`

 Primary/Secondary eventhub namespace name, which is part of GEO DR pairing.

 - Required: No
 - Type: string
 - Default: `''`